bilan604/Glass-Door-Job-Reviews-QC/README.md

 Basically, you give it a link, a string, and it gets all the reviews and all the pages for that company.
 Usage example at the bottom of "GlassdoorReviewBot.py".
 Its two lines of code.

+I said I was going to refactor this around two months ago and I'm still learning to refactor atm.

 ## Example Data Format:
 ```yaml
 {